ronaldnl76/Harden-Windows-Server/README.md

 Secondly I ran OSConfig to enable the settings on a Clean Windows Server 2025 (Set-OSConfigDesiredConfiguration -Scenario SecurityBaseline/WS2025/MemberServer -Default) and compared those settings with the settings in the policy via Microsoft Policy Analyzer v4.0.2004.13001

 The results are in the W2025-Memberserver-GPO-Analyzer.csv file.
-There are still some differences I should take care of.
+Also the policy analyzer files are uploaded.
+There are still some differences I should take care of. (see W2025-Memberserver-GPO-Analyzer (TODO).png)

 There is an new .csv file added with all settings from the CSV file categorized into:
 - NEW - these are new settings compared to those of the Security Baseline of Windows Server 2022